elunna/nerfhack-changelog/README.md

 * If you (or a monster) are stuck in a pit, the range of wand zaps and thrown items is limited to the  squares adjacent to the pit.
 * Hallucination affects all item descriptions and appearances in and outside of your inventory (SLASHEM)
 * Auto-pickup is automatically disabled whilst hallucinating.
+* You will always hit monsters who are holding you.

 ## MECHANICS CHANGES